Hodge-Gromov-Witten theory: Introduction

-\textbf{Acknowledgement.} The author is grateful to Alessandro Chiodo, Rahul Pandharipande, and Honglu Fan for many interesting discussions on this topic.
-He would also like to thank his wife and daugthers for their help and understanding in finalizing the paper.
+The author is grateful to Alessandro Chiodo, Rahul Pandharipande, and Honglu Fan for many interesting discussions on this topic.
+He would also like to thank his wife and daughters for their help and understanding during the paper's finalization.